sravanag/sravanag/README.md

 - 👋 Hi, I’m @sravana
-- 👀 I’m interested in Reading books, learning new technologies ,Upgrading myself in Machine Learning
+- 👀 I’m interested in Reading books, learning new technologies
-- 🌱 I’m currently learning Machine Learning ,Nlp ,Tableau
 - 📫 How to reach me through "gsravana2020@gmail.com"

 <!---